GodotVR/godot-xr-tools/_docs/interaction/pointer.md

 By adding a script to your physics body that extends XRToolsInteractableBody or a script to your area that extends 'XRToolsInteractableArea' the required signals are added to that object and you can simply implement that logic.

-For convenience our toolkit has an object that fully that fully implements the pointer logic to simulate a 2D interface you can interact with in XR.
+For convenience our toolkit has an object that fully implements the pointer logic to simulate a 2D interface you can interact with in XR.

 First we need to create the 2D interface we want to show.
 We do this by creating a separate Godot 2D scene.
 For now I've created something very simple like so: